-To avoid picking a name that is already owned by another business, the Commonwealth suggests you conduct a Virginia LLC search.
-The search is a great idea because it helps you avoid getting your LLC rejected because your name is the same or similar than an existing business name.
+To avoid picking something that is already owned by another business, the Commonwealth suggests you conduct a Virginia LLC name search.
+This helps you to avoid get rejected because your name is the same or similar to an existing business name.

 Let Us Help You!